ibm-cloud-docs/databases-for-redis/learn-performance.md

 # Performance
 {: #performance}

-{{site.data.keyword.databases-for-redis}} deployments do not auto-scale.
-You can scale your deployments [to your usage](/docs/services/databases-for-redis?topic=databases-for-redis-resources-scaling).
-There are a few factors to consider if you are concerned about the performance of your deployment.
+{{site.data.keyword.databases-for-redis_full}} deployments deployments can be both manually [to your usage](/docs/services/databases-for-redis?topic=databases-for-redis-resources-scaling), or configured to [autoscale](/docs/services/databases-for-redis?topic=databases-for-redis-autoscaling) under certain resource conditions.
+There are a few factors to consider if you are tuning the performance of your deployment.

+## Monitoring your deployment

+{{site.data.keyword.databases-for-redis}} deployments offer an integration with the [{{site.data.keyword.cloud_notm}} Monitoring service](/docs/services/databases-for-redis?topic=cloud-databases-monitoring) for basic monitoring of resource usage on your deployment.
+Many of the available metrics, like disk usage and IOPS, are presented to help you configure [autoscaling](/docs/services/databases-for-redis?topic=databases-for-redis-autoscaling) on your deployment.
+Observing trends in your usage and configuring the autoscaling to respond to them can help alleviate performance problems before your databases become unstable due to resource exhaustion.

 ## Memory Policies